Working with Assemblies on Item Creation Records

 Routing steps are the tasks required to build assemblies.
 They can be associated with materials or stand alone.
 On item creation records, you can choose the routing steps that will be added to the manufacturing routing.
 The following options are available:

 You can combine stand-alone routing steps and those associated with materials.
+A routing step can be associated with multiple materials.

 Adding Stand-Alone Routing Steps

-If you create an ITCR routing step record for a routing step associated with a material, the ITCR routing step record is disregarded.
+If you create an ITCR routing step record for a routing step already associated with a material, the ITCR routing step record is disregarded.

 To create an ITCR routing step record: